alexmoise/woocommerce-category-banner/readme.txt

 == Installation ==

-Automatic WordPress Installation

-1. Log-in to your WordPress Site
-2. Under the plugin sidebar tab, click ‘Add New’
-3. Search for ‘WooCommerce Category Banner'
-4. Install and Activate the Plugin
-5. Start uploading a banner image from 'Products' -> 'Categories' -> (Select category)

 Manual Installation

-1. Download the latest version of the plugin from WordPress page
+1. Download the latest version of the plugin from the GitHub page
-2. Uncompress the file
-3. Upload the uncompressed directory to ‘/wp-content/plugins/’ via FTP
-4. Active the plugin from your WordPress backend ‘Plugins -> Installed Plugins’
+2. Go to Plugins -> Add New section in your WP admin dashboard, click Upload Plugin and upload the zip file downloaded in the previous step
+3. Click Install Now, then click Activate Plugin
-5. Start uploading a banner image from 'Products' -> 'Categories' -> (Select category)
+4. Done, now start uploading a banner image from 'Products' -> 'Categories' -> (Select category)

 == Changelog ==

+= 1.2.0 =
+* Updated the JS file for jQuery v3.6.0 compatibility

 = 1.1.2 =
 * Bug fix, notice was appearing with WP DEBUG set to true